Afterburn (2025 film): Filming

 Principal photography began on May 10, 2024, in Bratislava, Slovakia.
 Filming wrapped on June 27.
 José David Montero serves as the cinematographer.

 Post-production

 In May 2025, Fourth Chance Productions was awarded $7.7 million by an arbitrator over fraud tied to the financing of the project after backer of the movie, Tristian Peter, was found to have defrauded the company and breached a purchase agreement in which he committed $7.5 million toward the production of the movie in exchange for an executive producer credit.
 Luke Dunkley edited the film.

 Music

 Roque Baños composed the score for the film.

 Release

-Afterburn was released in the United States on September 19, 2025.
+Afterburn was first released in the Middle East, Germany, Austria, the Netherlands, and Israel on August 21, 2025, before being released in the United States on September 19.

+Reception

+Critical response

+According to film critic review aggregator site Rotten Tomatoes, it holds a Tomatometer rating of 10% based on 10 reviews and a Popcornmeter rating of 58% based on 50+ reviews, with Mark Keizer of MovieWeb writing; "J.J.
+Perry saddles Bautista with a severely underdeveloped example of the reluctant hero archetype, preferring that he punch, shoot and drive his way through a wasteland of action movie clichés rendered in relentless blacks and grays" and Hernán Ferreirós of La Nación (Argentina) writing; "It couldn't be more linear, and yet the story manages to get bogged down in every moment where there aren't grenades exploding in people's faces".